Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Literature Review

-In the context of online user arrival in Fisher markets,~\cite{sinclair2021sequential} studies the problem of allocating a fixed set of resources to a random number of users that arrive over multiple rounds.
-While we also consider the setting of online user arrival in Fisher markets, our work differs from that of~\cite{sinclair2021sequential} in several ways.
-First,~\cite{sinclair2021sequential} consider a setting where users belong to a finite set of types where all users have the same budgets.
-However, in this work, users' preferences can, in general, be drawn from a continuous probability distribution, i.e., the number of user types may not be finite, and users' budgets may not be equal.
-Next, we introduce and adopt different metrics to evaluate the performance of an algorithm as compared to that considered in~\cite{sinclair2021sequential}, and refer to Section~\ref{sec:moodelPerfMeasures} for a detailed discussion of our chosen performance measures.
-Finally, as opposed to the two-phase algorithms that include a prediction and an optimization step proposed in~\cite{sinclair2021sequential}, we develop a dual-based algorithm that adjusts prices solely based on users' revealed preferences.
+In the context of online user arrival in Fisher markets,~\cite{sinclair2021sequential} studies the problem of allocating a fixed set of resources to a random number of users that arrive over multiple rounds; however, our work differs from~\cite{sinclair2021sequential} in several ways.
+First, in~\cite{sinclair2021sequential}, the number of users arriving at each round is unknown (and is randomly drawn from some known distribution).
+In contrast, we consider a setting where the total number of users is known \emph{a priori} but consider a more general class of user preferences.
+In particular, in our setting, users' preferences can, in general, be drawn from an unknown continuous probability distribution, and users' budgets may not be equal, unlike in~\cite{sinclair2021sequential}, wherein users belong to a finite set of known types and have the same budgets.
+Moreover, unlike the theoretical guarantees in our work that apply to a more general class of utility and budget distributions, the theoretical guarantees in~\cite{sinclair2021sequential} require the setting of a single resource and a single user type (and their proof techniques extend to the multi-resource setting where each type desires a unique resource).

-Our algorithmic approach to adjusting the prices of the goods using users' revealed preferences, i.e., observed user consumption information, is analogous to price update mechanisms that use information from interactions with earlier buyers to inform pricing decisions for future arriving buyers~\cite{kleinberg2003value}.
-While our dual-based price update mechanism is akin to those used in prior work on revealed preferences~\cite{roth2016watch,ji2018social,Jalota.ea.CDC22.extended}, our work considers a setting with budget-constrained users, unlike the quasi-linear utility setting studied in these works.
-Prior literature on revealed preference has also considered the setting of budget-constrained users~\cite{zadimoghaddam2012efficiently,bei2016learning,balcan2014learning,beigman2006learning}, as in this work.
-However, these works focus on the problem of learning the budgets and valuation functions of users that rationalize their observed buying behavior rather than designing algorithms with good performance using their revealed preferences, which is one of the main focuses of this work.